DataDog/php-datadogstatsd/README.md

         fieldPath: metadata.uid
 ```
 The DogStatsD client attaches an internal tag, `entity_id`.
 The value of this tag is the content of the `DD_ENTITY_ID` environment variable, which is the pod’s UID.
+The agent uses this tag to infer packets' origin, and tag their metrics accordingly.

 ## Roadmap